luluxing/aha_adaptive_hotspot_aware/README.md

-# An adpative index xyz
+# An adpative index AHA
 In this repo, we include instructions on how to build and run our code.

 ## Dependencies